wenhoujx/zio-rest-app-example/README.md

 - `zio-http` for http server
 - `zio-logging` for logging

+## releases

+Please go to [releases page](https://github.com/wenhoujx/zio-rest-app-example/releases) to go through incremental implementation of this app.
+Each individual release is a working app.

 ## run server

 This server use in ram hashmap as DB, no docker needed.